 Advertising costs are expensed as incurred.
-For the year ending December 31, 2021, the amount charged to expense was \$32,797.
-Approximately 60% of the total advertising expense was spent on targeted program outreach efforts within the states in which Family-Match is implemented with the goal of encouraging user adoption of the Family-Match application.
-The remainder of the advertising expense was used primarily to attract prospective foster and adoptive families through targeted outreach and hone the messaging around the Family-Match program on public-facing websites.
+For the year ending December 31, 2022, the amount charged to expense was \$28,276.
+Approximately 83.5% of the total advertising expense was spent on targeted program outreach efforts within the states in which Family-Match is implemented with the goal of encouraging user adoption of the Family-Match application.
+The remainder of the advertising expense was used primarily to attract prospective foster and adoptive families through targeted outreach, to publicize program expansions, and to hone the messaging around the Family-Match program on public-facing websites.